Setup

 Running benchmarks in parallel CI jobs

 With Github Actions, you can leverage matrix jobs to improve the performance of your benchmarks.
-For example, usingpytest
+For example, usingpytest:

 .github/workflows/codspeed.yml